textwire/textwire.github.io/versioned_docs/version-v2/language-elements/statements.md

 Use statement excepts a string literal as an argument.
 The string literal should be a path to the layout file relative to a `TemplateDir` parameter that you set in the config.
 For example, if you set `TemplateDir` to `"src/templates/layouts"`, then you can use the layout statement like `@use("main")` and it will look for the layout file in `"src/templates/layouts/main.tw.html"`.

-:::info
+:::info Understanding the @use Directive
-When you use the `@use` directive, all the content of the file will not be rendered except everything inside of the `@insert` directives.
-It happens because you tell the program to use a layout file instead of the current file.
-It means that all the reserved places in the layout file will be replaced with the content that you insert into them.
+When you use the `@use` directive, only the content inside `@insert` directives will be rendered, while the rest of the file’s content will be ignored.
+This is because the `@use` directive instructs the program to apply a layout file instead of rendering the current file directly.
+In this process, all reserved placeholders in the layout file are filled with the content specified within your `@insert` directives.
 :::

 ## Insert statement